TritonDataCenter/sdc-cloud-analytics/docs/overview.md

 **Visibility:** operators and end users.

 This raw metric counts the number of times any thread was taken off CPU.
-This can be used to understand CPU utilization at a very fine-grained level, since you can observe which applications are running, for how long they're running before being kicked off CPU, and why they're being kicked off CPU.
+This can be used to understand CPU usage at a very fine-grained level, since you can observe which applications are running, for how long they're running before being kicked off CPU, and why they're being kicked off CPU.
 This in turn can help understand whether an application is actually using a lot of CPU directly (e.g., on CPU for long periods doing computation) vs. not (e.g., on CPU for many short bursts, then waiting for I/O).

 ### CPU: aggregated CPU usage